 - It’s difficult to hear yourself talk.

-Sony ZX – Best cheap headphones for teachers
+Sony ZX – Wired, affordable headphones

 If you need a pair of cheap headphones for online work or to listen during a Zoom class and don’t need a microphone because you already use a proper external USB mic, then you’ll love the Sony ZX.